 Administrative Support Services Leadership Academy Course Length: 4 half-day sessions

 Current Support Service Administrators are hand-selected to join the Administrate Support Services Leadership Academy.
 SSLA-A will help administrators grow their professional knowledge in the areas of leadership concepts, communication, conflict-resolution, utilizing staff input, decision-making, conflict resolution, giving feedback, customer service, and cultural competency.

 Stand Alone Leadership Modules and Team/Departmental Seminars upon request: Course Length: 1-2 hours

 Giving Effective Feedback

 Leadership that Gets Results

 Providing Parent Feedback

 Beginning Teacher Institute Course Length: 2 full days

 Each novice teacher begins their induction into the teaching profession with the Beginning Teacher Institute.
 During this two-day event, teachers participate in activities that reflect data collected from previous new teachers, mentors, administrators, and research on best practices of new teacher induction programs.
-All instructors are exemplary Loudoun County teachers and Lead Mentors who are paid to present.
 There is a focus on employee expectations, family engagement, building relationships with students and classroom management.
 There are also sessions that detail the Virginia Teacher Performance Standards and give examples of effective strategies for each.
-Novice teachers who are hired after the start of the school year are invited to participate in a Fall New Teacher Orientation.

 Best Practices for Best Elementary Teachers/Best Practices for Best Secondary Teachers Course Length: 5 sessions at 1.5 hours each